Lope de Rueda

 Lope de Rueda (c.1505<1510–1565) was a Spanish dramatist and author, regarded by some as the best of his era.
 A versatile writer, he also wrote comedies, farces, and pasos.
 He was the precursor to what is considered the golden age of Spanish literature.

 His plays are considered a transitional stage between Torres Naharro and Lope de Vega.

 Early life

 He was born early in the sixteenth century in Seville, where, according to Cervantes, he worked as a metal-beater.
 His name first occurs in 1554 as acting at Benavente, taking mainly comic roles.
-Evnetually he got to be, between 1558 and 1561, manager of a strolling company which visited Segovia, Seville, Toledo, Madrid, Valencia and Córdoba.
+Eventually he got to be, between 1558 and 1561, manager of a strolling company which visited Segovia, Seville, Toledo, Madrid, Valencia and Córdoba.
 Cervantes, a child at the time, recalled having seen him and his company perform.